fallingcat/ComputeRayTracingSamples/readme.md

 <img src="./Screenshot.gif" height="333px" width="640px" >

 This is an Unity sample project which shows how to implement a tiny ray tracer using compue shader.
-The implementation is based on [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) artile.
+The implementation is based on [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) article.

 ## Image Quality Compare